tadaszelvys/server-library/doc/component/token_type_manager.md

 ##  Bearer Token Type

 The `Bearer Token Type` (see [RFC6750](https://tools.ietf.org/html/rfc6750)) is most common token type.
+It is not secured and can be used by an other application when stolen.

 Please read [this page](bearer_token_type.md) to know how to create and use this component.

 ##  MAC Token Type

 The `MAC Token Type` is an authentication scheme that uses a message authentication code (MAC) algorithm to provide cryptographic verification of the HTTP requests.
+It is more secured than the previous token type as each request is signed by the client.
+When stolen, it can be used without additional information.

 Please note that this specification is not yet stable.
 This library provides a MAC Token Type support, but it is limited to the [revision 2 of the specification](https://tools.ietf.org/html/draft-ietf-oauth-v2-http-mac-02).
-No update will be made until this specifition has not reach maturity.
+No update will be made until this specification has not reach maturity.

 Please read [this page](mac_token_type.md) to know how to create and use this component.